c2corg/CampBot/docs/CLI/report_rc.rst

 .. warning::

-    This process is quite long, especially for the second part.
+    This process is quite long.
 So, please consider this two points :

     * Execute it when camptocamp is not overloaded
     * and use a delay of 0.1 seconds.